0xRama/hypr/README.md

 noto-fonts-emoji lxappearance xfce4-settings sddm-git sddm-sugar-candy-git
 ```

-Or you can use the attached script "set-hypr" to install everything for you.
+Alternatively, for a hassle-free installation, utilize the included "set-hypr" script.
+This will efficiently handle the entire setup process for you.